-Brussels sprouts are a wonderfully low-carb vegetable, as well as being one of the world’s healthiest foods, and Roasted Shredded Brussels Sprouts are a great side dish for low-carb and Keto eating plans.
+Brussels sprouts are a wonderful low-carb vegetable, and Roasted Shredded Brussels Sprouts are a great side dish for low-carb and Keto eating plans.
 They’re also suitable for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Brussels Sprouts to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: